Moving to Bogota, Colombia

 When we asked expats and global nomads about the quality of medical care in Bogota, they replied:

 "Bogota offers a wide range of medical services, including both public and private hospitals and clinics.
 The public health system is well-developed and provides quality care to citizens and visitors alike.
 Private hospitals and clinics offer a more comprehensive range of services, including specialized treatments and advanced medical technology.
-In addition, Bogota is home to a number of medical research centers and universities, which provide access to the latest medical knowledge and treatments," remarked one expat in Bogota.
+In addition, Bogota is home to a number of medical research centers and universities, which provide access to the latest medical knowledge and treatments," said one expat.

-"For private sectors insurance Sura and AXA insurance are the best, this applies for major cities the moment your outside major cities it's very bad," wrote one expat living in Bogota.
+"For private sectors insurance Sura and AXA insurance are the best, this applies for major cities the moment your outside major cities it's very bad," said one expat living in Bogota, Colombia.

 About the Author